LexILuthor/Gillespie_for_Households/README.md

 # Gillespie_for_Households
-Gillespie algorithm implemented for a network divide into households randomly connected
+Gillespie algorithm implemented for a network divided into households randomly connected